Blood, Breath & Tears XXV- NOW OVER :(

 - NON-MEMBERS WILL OBTAIN THE MATERIALS VIA EVENT SITE OR DROPBOX

-- After that date and time any registration may only be modified to materials and audio for CLE credit as NO REFUNDS will be made after 4:30 p.m.
+- Any registration may only be modified to materials and audio for CLE credit as NO REFUNDS will be made after 4:30 p.m.
 September 5, 2018.

 For more information contact Florida Association of Criminal Defense Lawyers